Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers

 Fitting formulae to the ejecta properties and disk mass are commonly used to study sources of the gravitational waves and electromagnetic counterparts.
 However, caution ought to be exercised when applying the fitting formulae presented here to infer the source parameters from observations.

-As an example, we discuss the impact of using our best fitting formulae for the computation of synthetic kilonova light curves as opposed to the direct numerical relativity input\footnote{The ejecta mass, velocity and electron fraction distributions are used to compute the light curve as in Ref.~\cite{Nedora:2019jhl}}.
-We use the semianalytic model of Ref.~\cite{Perego:2017wtu} with one or two kilonova components, \textit{i.e.,} the dynamical ejecta and the disk wind.
+As an example, we discuss the impact of using our recommended, \polql{}, fitting formula for the computation of synthetic kilonova light curves as opposed to the direct numerical relativity input\footnote{The ejecta mass, velocity and electron fraction distributions are used to compute the light curve as in Ref.~\cite{Nedora:2019jhl}}.
+We use the semi-analytic model of Ref.~\cite{Perego:2017wtu} with one or two kilonova components, \textit{i.e.,} the dynamical ejecta and the disk wind.
 We consider a set of selected BNS models from the \DSrefset{} with 5 different EOS and several mass rations between $q=1.00$ and $q=1.82$.
-From the best fitting formulae we estimate the dynamical ejecta mass, velocity and angle separating the low opacity polar part and high opacity part about the plane of the binary, using the $\theta_{\rm RMS}$ as a separation angle.
+From the \polql{} we estimate the dynamical ejecta mass and velocity and angle separating the low opacity polar part and high opacity part about the plane of the binary, using the $\theta_{\rm RMS}$ as a separation angle.
+We invoke the ejecta mass-averaged RMS half opening angle to separate the low-altitude high opacity part and the low-opacity polar part.
+This allows us to include the change in ejecta geometry with binary parameters.
 For the secular ejecta mass we assume it to be $40\%$ of the disk mass, evaluated from the best fitting formula.
 The opacities, heating rates and extrinsic parameters are kept fixed in the comparison.